Vorhees/RCDT/README.txt

                                       User ID = C | Session Key = 3
                                       User ID = D | Session Key = 4

+4/4/2019 - Added functional edit/delete manage page for admins.
+           Changes to login/registration: Username field is added in registration, when logging in, make sure to log in with USERNAME, not email.

 ==========================================================================
 ==========================================================================